 Investment Management Fee.
-The Fund pays the Investment Manager a management fee (the "Investment Management Fee") at an annualized rate of 1.10% of the first \$500 million of the Fund's average daily net assets; plus 1.05% of the next \$500 million of the Fund's average daily net assets; plus 1.00% of the Fund's average daily net assets over \$1 billion, payable monthly in arrears, accrued daily based upon the Fund's average daily net assets.
+The Fund pays the Investment Manager a management fee (the "Investment Management Fee") at an annualized rate of 1.10% of the first \$500 million of the Fund's average daily net assets; plus 1.05% of the next \$500 million of the Fund's average daily net assets over \$1 billion, payable monthly in arrears, accrued daily based upon the Fund's average daily net assets.
 The Investment Management Fee will decrease the net profits or increase the net losses of the Fund that are credited to its Shareholders.
 The Sub-Advisers receive a portfolio management fee, which is paid by the Investment Manager out of the Investment Management Fee.

 Administration Fee.
-The Fund pays the Administrator a minimum monthly administration fee of \$5,667, or \$68,000 on an annualized basis (the "Administration Fee").
+The Fund pays the Administrator a minimum monthly administration fee of \$6,343, or \$76,116 on an annualized basis (the "Administration Fee").
 The Administration Fee is paid to the Administrator out of the assets of the Fund, and therefore decreases the net profits or increases the net losses of the Fund.
 The Fund also reimburses the Administrator for certain out-of-pocket expenses and pays the Administrator a fee for transfer agency services.
 See "ADMINISTRATION."